d-bl/GroundForge/Whiting-Index.md

 Each pricking in turn links to a diagram page where you can choose alternative stitches and show the corresponding pair and thread diagrams.

-The same lower case letter links to the same set of prickings.
+The same lower case letter links to the same set of pricking prototypes.
+Prototype means: adjustable to your own taste and needs with a third party editor.
 Each pricking in such a set can be morphed into the others by nudging pins.
 The number of grounds with the same lower case link illustrate the differences made by other stitches or nudging pin positions.